 The Annual George E. Mylonas Lecture in Classical Art and Archaeology

-This event is cosponsored by the Hellenic Government–Karakas Family Foundation Professorship in Greek Studies, University of Missouri–St. Louis; the Departments of Classics and Art History and Archaeology, Washington University in St. Louis; the Classical Club of St. Louis; and the Saint Louis Art Museum.
+Presented in partnership with the Hellenic Government–Karakas Family Foundation Professorship in Greek Studies, University of Missouri–St. Louis; the Departments of Classics and Art History and Archaeology, Washington University in St. Louis; and the Classical Club of St. Louis.

 For information on how to reserve free tickets and on the Saint Louis Art Museum's safety protocols, visit this link.